Ferret Scout Car

 4. RAPCO in Texas, USA had three Ferrets they they sold in Texas.
 Hull numbers 310, 332 and 347.
 Likely ex-Rex Tex.

-As a result, it is very rare to find ex-Canadian Army Ferrets available for private purchase in Canada.
-I have only found four (4) ex-Canadian Ferrets in private ownership in Canada!
-Mine in Mission, BC, Grant McAvoy’s in Abbotsford, one in Toronto area and one in Nova Scotia!
+As a result, it is rare to find ex-Canadian Army Ferrets available for private purchase in Canada.

 If you are bringing a Ferret back to Canada here is the US and Canadian and Provincial government’s attitudes as described to me by a friend who imports many ex-military vehicles and militaria into Canada: “The US has no interest in the fact that it’s an armoured vehicle because it is not of American manufacture.
 If it is registered as a road going vehicle it must be declared to US Customs outbound at least 72 hours before the vehicle arrives at the border for inspection.
 No drama with Canada Customs; only regarded as an overage vehicle but it would have to pass Provincial safety before being registered and licensed here.”
 Colin adds: Canada Customs would also collect tax on the sale amount.